alshai/levioSAM/README.md

 ## Usage (ChainMap)

+__If you'd like to perform lift-over using a chain file, please visit our new [levioSAM2 page](https://github.com/milkschen/leviosam2).
+We will not update chain-related updates in this repo.__

 LevioSAM can also perform lift-over using a chain file as the lift-over map since v0.5.0.
 Using ChainMap enables assembly-to-assembly lift-over and is usually faster.
 Please visit the [ChainMap Usage Page](https://github.com/alshai/levioSAM/wiki/Lift-over-using-a-chain-map) for detailed instructions.

 Quick run: